abdulazizkhatamov/abdulazizkhatamov/README.md

 # Abdulaziz Hatamov

-Software Engineer with 4+ years of experience building production-grade web applications.
-I specialize in the React/Next.js/NestJS/TypeScript ecosystem — scalable component architecture, real-time interfaces, database, RestAPI and performance-focused development across SSR, SSG, and SPA patterns.
+Full-stack engineer focused on building production-grade web applications with React, Next.js, NestJS, and TypeScript.
+I work across the full stack — from component architecture and real-time interfaces on the frontend to REST APIs, databases, and server infrastructure on the backend.

-Currently based in Fergana, Uzbekistan.
+Based in Fergana, Uzbekistan.
 Available for freelance and contract work.

 ---